postgrespro/zson/docs/benchmark.md

 * HDD
 * swap is off

-To simulate scenario when database doesn't fit into memory we used `stress`:
+To simulate the scenario when a database doesn't fit into the memory we used `stress`:

 ```
 sudo stress --vm-bytes 21500m --vm-keep -m 1 --vm-hang 0